Known nationally for our innovative outreach programs, the Montshire offers an array of options for your classroom or special event.

 Mirrors, Reflection, and Symmetry: This workshop introduces principles of light and reflection as students create images with flat mirrors.
 Students will also engage in hands-on investigations of the geometry and patterns of symmetry.
 Grades K-3

-Balancing Act: This hands-on physical science workshop lets students investigates balance, center of gravity, and mechanical advantage.
+Balancing Act: This hands-on physical science workshop lets students investigate balance, center of gravity, and mechanical advantage.
 Students will use their knowledge of mechanical advantage and center of gravity to create a whimsical balance toy to bring home.
-Grades 3-7
+Grades 3-6

 Seedy Science: Use the museum’s seed collection to explore plant adaptations and diversity!
 Students will sort and classify seeds, practice identification, and examine seeds and sprouts with hand lenses and microscopes.
 Grades K-3

 Insects: In this workshop, students will use microscopes, the Montshire’s insect collection, and live animals to look closely at the creatures that really rule the world!
 We’ll focus on the incredible diversity and fascinating structures of insects and other arthropods.
 Grades K-2

 Investigating Fossils: Tracks of the Past: Students get to handle real fossils from the Museum’s collection while learning about plants and animals from long ago.
 Using plaster of Paris, students will make a “fossil” to take home.
 Grades K-4

 Animal Tracks & Signs: Students will learn about the behavior of local animals through the signs they leave behind.
 This program will introduce your students to the tracks of New England’s familiar mammals.
 An indoor inquiry includes an up-close encounter with mounted specimens from the Museum’s collection.
 Grades 1-3